nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/installing-on-windows.md

 > [!NOTE]
 > The **Restart installation** button at the bottom of the installation page enables you to restart the installation process in case anything goes wrong.

-> [!NOTE]
+> [!IMPORTANT]
-> If you want to completely reset a nopCommerce site to its default settings, you can delete the `dataSettings.json` file from the `App_Data` directory.
+> If you want to completely reset a nopCommerce site to its default settings, you can delete the `appsettings.json` file from the `App_Data` directory.